• Home

 1.Unit Expectations

-For a complete, detailed listing of the criteria for scholarly/creative activity see Appendix B.
+For a complete, detailed listing of the criteria for scholarly/creative research, see section 2 below.

 Service

-For a complete, detailed listing of the categories for the faculty evaluation process see Appendix B.
+For a complete, detailed listing of the criteria for the faculty evaluation process, see section 2 below.

 2.Standards for Acceptable Performance for Faculty Members